Around the World in Six Coffees: Italy, France, Japan, China, Morocco & Argentina

 Order a cappuccino in Italy after 11am and expect to receive strange looks.
 In Argentina, don’t be surprised when your coffee order is accompanied by two cookies and a glass of seltzer.
-And be warned: 2-3 spoons of sugar may be added to your “quhwa normale” in Morocco.
+And be warned: 2-3 spoons of sugar may be added to your quhwa normale in Morocco.
 There are few better ways to immerse yourself in a new culture than through exploring its food and drink customs.
-But often, despite our best intentions, we stand out like a sore thumb.

 Odyssey Traveller understands that senior travellers approach the world with openness and an inquisitive mind.
-The best travel experiences happen when you get lost in a new culture, and can witness the details of everyday life.
-This article goes around the World in Six Coffees; Italy, France, Japan, China, Morocco and Argentina so we can explore the world of coffee and see the different ways this drink is transformed in different cultures.
+The best travel experiences happen when you get lost in a new culture and get to witness those little details of everyday life.
+This article takers us to Italy, France, Japan, China, Morocco and Argentina so we can explore the world of coffee and see the different ways this drink is transformed in different cultures.

-Read on for tips on how to order like a local.
-And later, a brief history of coffee and how it came to be one of the most consumed beverages in the world.
+Read on for tips on how to order like a local as well as a brief history of coffee and how it came to be one of the most consumed beverages in the world.

 Un cappuccino in Italy

-Considered the birthplace of the drink as we know it, coffee is taken very seriously in Italy.
-Transgress the unwritten rules and you will be met with strange looks.
-Of course, most staff will be generous to tourists, and appreciate your interest in coffee even if you get the details wrong.
-But remember these rules and you will blend in with the locals in no time.
+Considered to be the spiritual home of coffee, Italy takes its coffee-drinking seriously.
+Go against the unwritten rules and you may get some weird looks.
+Of course, most staff will be generous to tourists and appreciate your interest in coffee even if you get the details wrong, but remembering these rules gives you the chance to blend in like a local.

-- Order a “latte” and you will be served a glass of milk, which is the literal translation of the word.
+- Order a ‘latte’ and you will be served a glass of milk, which is the literal translation of the word.
 Don’t forget to add the ‘caffé‘ prefix if you’re after a caffeine hit!

 - The word espresso isn’t used much in Italy.
 This is because it is a technical term, referring to the technique and product of the extraction process

 - You will rarely find a coffee bar that offers different size cups so don’t try an order an extra large latte.
 The standard cappuccino cup is around 180ml.

 - Similarly, forget the caramel or vanilla syrups.
-You will even be hard pressed to find specialised milks on offer in Italy
+You will even be hard pressed to find low-fat milks on offer in Italy

 - Coffee is often served with a glass of water to cleanse the palate